helv-io/WakeWave/README.md

    - **Tap**: Tap the record button to start recording, say the wake word, then tap again to stop.
    - **Hold**: Hold the record button while saying the wake word, release to stop recording.
 4. The recorded audio will be automatically submitted to the server.
-5. The server processes the audio and saves it as a WAV file in the specified data directory.

 To configure the wake word, set the `WAKE_WORD` environment variable when running the server:
 ```bash